zenxr/ExcelParser/README.md

 # Excel Parser

-Brady Howard asked for this, I'm not providing maintenance on this.
+Brady Howard asked for this, I'm not providing maintenance on it.
 Bug him if he spreads the app around and it isn't stable anymore!

 ### Application structure